ENSE-374-Fall2020/The-Breezy-Sunbeans/README.md

     Page to show messages with a specific user

 Meetings:
+    Add functionaltiy to find all users with same inertests as you, pick a random one, and satrt a meeting witht hem So createMeeting, but with preset user2 and type

     add ability to leave a meeting instead of delete if user1 leaves meeting, change user2 to become user1 can leave a meeting if there are more than one people in the meeting